Although we make every effort to double check each entry, we ask that you familiarize yourself with the rules, in order to avoid potential issues

 LOCAL POLICIES IN EFFECT FOR THE 2020 FESTIVAL

 The scope of our Festival requires that participants be familiar with and comply with all Alberta Music Festival Association Rules and Regulations.
 These are updated annually and can be found in the current year’s Provincial Syllabus.
 It is the competitor’s responsibility to know and follow these rules.
 Failure to comply with the Alberta Music Festival Association or the Medicine Hat Rotary Music Festival Local Policies may result in a competitor’s disqualification or cancellation of entries and forfeiture of any awards.

 1. The competitions shall be under the working management of the Medicine Hat Rotary Music Festival Committee.
-Any questions shall be referred through the Executive Director to the Chair of the Music Festival Committee, whose decision on such matters shall be final and binding upon all concerned.
+Any questions shall be referred first to the Executive Director, then through to the Chair of the Music Festival Committee, whose decision on any matters shall be final and binding upon all concerned.

 2. Protests will not be considered unless they are made in writing, are signed, and include contact information.
 These protests can be sent to the Rotary Music Festival Committee and delivered to the Executive Director within 48 HOURS of the event in question.
 Any protest must be accompanied by a fee of $15.00 which will be refunded in the event of the protest being sustained.
 A response from the Committee can be expected within 72 hours after receipt of the written protest.
 The Festival Committee will not entertain any protests regarding adjudication decisions.

-3. In the case of an Executive Director, other staff, and volunteers having personal connections performing in the Festival, every effort will be made to ensure that there is no conflict of interest.
-As such, a written policy is in place, which will be communicated directly to all teachers within the discipline in question.
+3. In the case of an Executive Director, staff, and/or volunteers having personal connections performing within the Festival, every effort will be made to ensure that there is no conflict of interest.
+As such, a written policy is in place, communicated directly to all teachers within the discipline in question, and relevent volunteers.
 This policy is also available upon request.

 3. The registration deadline will be as determined each year.
 No late registrations will be accepted under any circumstances.